Jyothirmayeebandi/EXPLORATORY-DATA-ANALYSIS-EDA---ONLINE-RETAIL/README.md

 # EXPLORATORY-DATA-ANALYSIS-EDA---ONLINE-RETAIL
 The goal is to perform exploratory data analysis (EDA) to uncover patterns, trends, and insights that can help the retail business make informed decisions.

+Task -1 : EXPLORATORY-DATA-ANALYSIS
+This task is part of Data Analytics Internship at Oasis Infobyte